steve and vicki austin's dog training and behaviour certificate (DTBC)

 - Participants may bring their own dogs to practical training sessions when suitable.

 - While it is preferred, it is not necessary to own a dog for this course.
 Participants will need to source additional dogs local to them to practice various techniques.
 Possible sources of dogs could include: family, friends, neighbours, work acquaintances, welfare organisations, posting a “Wanted” advertisement, local trading bulletin board, Facebook.
 Participants own dogs may not be appropriate for all course assessments.

 - Access to a device with internet connection and Microsoft Word is required.

-- Participants will require a minimum of moderate computer skills and literacy skills.
+- Participants will require a minimum of moderate computer and literacy skills.

 - On successful completion, participants will be awarded a certificate from Steve and Vicki Austin in Dog Training and Behaviour.
 This course is a privately-operated programme – we are not an RTO (registered training organisation)